 According to Gartner’s Hype Cycle for Emerging Technologies, 2017, Artificial Intelligence will be everywhere.
 It is being seen as the most disruptive class of technologies over the next 10 years due to radical computational power, near-endless amounts of data, and unprecedented advances in deep neural networks.
 In the coming years, organizations with AI technologies will be able to harness data in order to adapt to new situations and solve previously unknown problems for business competitiveness.
 Gartner says that enterprises looking at AI should consider technologies like Deep Learning, Deep Reinforcement Learning, Artificial General Intelligence, Cognitive Computing, and Conversational User Interfaces to be relevant in the coming years.

-Arup Roy, Research Director, Gartner India, tells us how AI can be relevant currently and how the organisations should go about deploying this and what to watch out for:
+Arup Roy, VP, Analyst, Gartner India, tells us how AI can be relevant currently and how the organizations should go about deploying this and what to watch out for:

 Interviewed by Priyanka Bhattacharya

 In the enterprise today, in terms of AI adoption, processes like help desk or service desk can look at AI enabled solutions.
-AI apps today are mature enough to help in organisation’s business processes.
-Other than that, conversational agents are also becoming a mature solution that can be deployed within an organisation.
+AI apps today are mature enough to help in an organization’s business processes.
+Other than that, conversational agents are also becoming a mature solution that can be deployed within an organization.